art-core/consul-leader-election/README.md

 ## Details

 Acquires a consul session for a given key.

-Exits `0` if the local node successfully acquired the session or owns the session for the given key.
+Exits with `0` if the local node successfully acquired the session or owns the session for the given key.

-Exits with `2` if the local node is not able to acquire the session and not owner of the session for the given key.
+Exits with `1` if the local node is not able to acquire the session and not owner of the session for the given key.

+Exits with `2` on error.

 ## Arguments